Skip to content

 CFDs are complex financial instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.
 CFDs are complex financial instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.

-We’ve chosen five global technology stocks to watch in 2025, in sectors from data centre technology to retail trade.
-All have posted growth year to date (YTD) and bring unique opportunities for stock and CFD traders.
+We’ve chosen five global technology stocks to watch in 2026, in sectors from data centre technology to retail trade.
+All have posted growth over the past six months and bring unique opportunities for stock and CFD traders.
 Here’s what they do, how they’ve performed and how you can trade them with IG UAE.

 The Hong Kong Stock Exchange logo Source: Bloomberg